retaildevcrews/ngsa-asb/monitoring/README.md

 ## Prometheus Design Notes

 - The Prometheus container runs as a non-root user and requires write permissions on a mounted volume.
 We used initContainers to change the ownership of the datastore directory.

+- In our experience, Prometheus pods have occasionally run out of memory.
+To reduce the memory footprint, we enforced a metrics retention size of 3900MB and period of 3 days.
+In addition, we increased the metrics scrape interval to 15s.
+However, now we can only access a lower granularity of metrics for a maximum of 3 days within Prometheus/Grafana.
+We will look to integrate Thanos to resolve this issue, since it flushes the Prometheus metrisc into a long running Azure block storage container.